-In 2022, 37,012 people started some period of Parental leave (0.9 per cent less than in the previous year, deepening the decrease in use initiated with the COVID pandemic).
-This corresponds to 11.2 per cent of the births in that year, much higher than in the recent past (in 1995 it was only 1.7 per cent).
-However, this represents only 3.5 per cent of children under three years of age; the age is relevant since leave can be taken until children turn three years old.
-Fathers made up 12.0 per cent of users, 0.6 percentage points less than in 2021.
+In 2023, 36,282 people started some period of Parental leave (2 per cent less than in the previous year, deepening the decrease in use initiated with the COVID pandemic, related with the decrease in birth number).
+This corresponds to 11.3 per cent of the births in that year, much higher than in the recent past (in 1995 it was only 1.7 per cent).
+However, this represents only 3.5 per cent of children under 3 years; the age is relevant since leave can be taken until children turn 3 years.
+Fathers made up 13,1 per cent of users, 1.1 percentage points more than in 2022.